yazaroual/GildedRose-Refactoring-Kata/README.md

     * The scenario under which it's being tested.
     * The expected behavior when the scenario is invoked.
 4. Add additional unit tests to cover the solution before the refactoring.
 Approval tests will be kept to verify the output but I won't provide more text based test cases.
 As I added unit tests, I also discovered specifications that were not clearly documented.
 I updated the specifications chapter accordingly.
 Ex : **"Aged Brie"** quality increases by 2 each day after SellIn date was reached.
+5. Now that the current implementation is tested.
+We can start improving it to prepare the implementation of the new category.
+6. Using the tests, I refactored the `GildedRose` class without adding support for conjuring item.
+    a.
+Introduced an `ItemType` enum to get the item type based on item name
+    b.
+Extracted the logic of each item type in it's own function
+    c.
+Using a switch statement, call the correct function for each item type.
+This should allow us to easily add a new type.